Ellis Ferguson Deal

 Deal was a member of the Cincinnati Reds staff in 1959 and 1960 before spending 1961 as the skipper of the Indianapolis Indians of the American Association.
 He was a coach with the expansion Houston Colt .45s from 1962 to 1964 and with the New York Yankees in 1965.
 The following season, 1966, he began a two-year stint with the Kansas City Athletics.
 In 1970 and 1971, Deal was a member of the Cleveland Indians staff, and he spent 1973 and 1974 with the Detroit Tigers.
 His last big league coaching position was with the Houston Astros from 1983 to 1985.
-He also coached in the minor leagues, including for the Oklahoma City 89ers.
+He also coached in the minor leagues, including the Columbus Clippers in 1978 and Oklahoma City 89ers in 1979-1982.

 Year-by-Year Managerial Record

 |1958||Rochester Red Wings||International League||77-75||3rd||St. Louis Cardinals||Lost in 1st round|

 |1959||Rochester Red Wings||International League||53-59||--||St. Louis Cardinals||--||Replaced by Bob Keegan (0-2)|